learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React.md

-[React JS Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8) [One Hour React Tutorial](https://www.youtube.com/watch?v=b9eMGE7QtTk) One hour in-depth tutorials about React.
-These Youtube crash course provides a great overview of React and various important components that you will be using often.
+[React JS Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8) [One Hour React Tutorial](https://www.youtube.com/watch?v=b9eMGE7QtTk) One hour quickstart tutorials about React.
+These YouTube crash course provides a great overview of React and various important components that you will be using often.
 Very useful if you are learning React under a strict time limit for whatever reason.

 [Front-End Mentor](https://www.frontendmentor.io/)
 These frontend challenges for HTML, CSS and JavaScript will help you review core skills while also making interesting projects.

 [Mozilla React Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_getting_started)
 React tutorial by MDN Web Docs.
-Useful readings for if you have time, but not necessary by any means.
+Useful readings for if you have time.

 [Microsoft JavaScript Tutorial](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/)
-Javascript frameworks tutorial provided by Microsoft.
+JavaScript frameworks tutorial provided by Microsoft.
 Useful readings, but not necessary to learn React.

 ### Useful React Tools and Libraries